it-all/slim-postgres-skeleton/README.md

 INSTALLATION (work in progress)
 composer create-project it-all/slim-postgres-skeleton
+composer install
-Create PostgreSQL database and restore pg_schema.sql and pg_data.sql
+Create your PostgreSQL database and restore pg_schema.sql and pg_data.sql
 Copy/rename .env.example to .env then edit .env
 Edit then run cliScripts/insertAdministrator.php
 Navigate to your-site to see the default homepage
 Navigate to your-site/private (the admin directory defined in settings['adminPath']) and login!
+You may need to set write permissions on the storage directory

 CODING NEW FUNCTIONALITY (work in progress)
 Create a new directory under domain and create a Model/View/Controller (or whatever code structure you desire) as necessary.
 You can model these files after existing functionality such as SlimPostgres/Administrators/Roles (single database table model) or SlimPostgres/Administrators (joined database tables).